 Beginning with healthy cultures with good genetics is crucial.
 You will always want to begin with strong cultures that are free from contamination.
 The culture stage is paramount so always work with a vendor you trust.
 Even if you only purchase spawn from them.

-They are preparing spawn from there own culture library.
-If what you are looking for in your fruitbodies isn’t written in it’s DNA you will most likely not see those results.
+They are preparing spawn from their own culture library.
+If what you are looking for in your fruitbodies isn’t written in its DNA you will most likely not see those results.
 Not all strains are created equal.

-Some acquire a liquid culture and they may first want to transfer to petri dish.
-When you transfer to a petri dish you are producing petri dish cultures from liquid culture.
+Some acquire a liquid culture and they may first want to transfer to a petri dish.
+When you transfer to a petri dish, you produce petri dish cultures from liquid culture.
 This is excellent if you want to preserve a strain and/or produce grain spawn in bulk because a 10 ml syringe of a liquid culture will only produce so much spawn.

 There are cultivators who prefer to order liquid cultures and inoculate prepared grains right away.
 Since liquid cultures are typically inexpensive they don’t mind placing recurring orders for more liquid cultures in the future.

 After the culture stage, it is time to prepare grain spawn.
 This is done by transferring your mushroom culture to prepared and sterilized grains.
 This can be done in a couple of ways.

 One way is by simply using your scalpel to cut wedges from a petri dish and transferring those wedges to the sterilized grains.
 Another option is to create liquid culture from your petri dish culture.
 From here you can load syringes or free-pour the liquid culture directly into your prepared grains.